What Are Probiotics?

 The microbiome is home to trillions of bacteria, which are so pervasive they outnumber your human cells 3 to 1!
 The majority of these bacteria live in your intestinal tract; also known as the “gut flora”.

-A disruption in the balance of the microbiome can cause issues ranging from constipation, bloating and diarrhea to obesity, diabetes and heart disease.
 Science is slowly uncovering how important the balance of your microbiome really is.

 How does my microbiome get disrupted?